-French drains are typically placed around the exterior of the foundation and are used to divert water from standing or pooling that can cause structural damage.
-Similar to a roof gutter where rain water is directed to a downspout, French drains manage water at ground level.
+French drains are typically placed around the exterior of the foundation, and are used to divert water from standing, or pooling, which can cause structural damage.
+Similar to a roof gutter, where rain water is directed to a downspout, French drains manage water at ground level.
 The simple design consists of a sloped trench filled with gravel and pipe.
-As rainwater and other surface water soaks into the ground, it is filtered through the gravel into the pipe and channeled through the trench to a collection point away from the foundation.
+When rainwater and other surface water soaks into the ground, it is filtered through the gravel into the pipe, and channeled through the trench to a collection point away from the foundation.

 Occasionally, an existing system may fail, allowing water to infiltrate the foundation.
-In this instance, an interior French drain system may be installed under the basement floor.
+Interior French drain systems can be installed under the basement floor.
 The principal is similar to an exterior system with a sloped trench, piping and gravel.
-The water is re-routed to a sump pump and then transported through pipes to an exterior storm sewer.
+The water is re-routed to a sump pump, and then transported through pipes to an exterior storm sewer.

 Top to Bottom Home Improvement Company LLC installs French drain systems for basement floors and outside gutters.